 Located in Port-au-Prince | Founded in 2013 | 40 Youth Served ages 15-25

 LEAF International, Prosjekt Haiti (a Norwegian non-profit), and Boukman Eksperyans (a Haitian musical group) all partner together to implement and sustain the LI Haiti program.
 Twice a week, members of Boukman Eksperyans give drum and dance lessons to children in Project Haiti’s Youth Club, free of cost.
 These youth are extraordinary and dedicated.
 The long-term vision for the program is that they will eventually serve as music teachers for younger children.
 The youth perform in the community at least 4 times each year.
 Scroll to the bottom of the page to learn more about the Vision and Dream for this program.

-The benefits of this program extend to the local community, including the drum maker commissioned to provide instruments and the women in the tailor shop Atelier Manman Troll (apart of Prosjekt Haiti), who will make costumes for the youth.
+The benefits of this program extend to the local community, including the drum maker commissioned to provide instruments and the women in the tailor shop Atelier Manman Troll (apart of Prosjekt Haiti), who make costumes for the youth.

 Through the project, students gain: